 Exhibition: ‘RE-FIGURE-GROUND’ at arebyte Gallery

-arebyte Gallery are managing to keep us excited about their new exhibitions.
-Their opening show for 2019 explores the idea of simulation, fake identities and realities, what is real and what is not.
+arebyte Gallery is managing to keep us excited about their new exhibitions.
+Their opening show for 2019 explores the idea of simulation, fake identities and realities, and what is real and what is not.
 Are we able to tell the differences anymore?

 With this exhibition, curator Kelani Nichole, RE-FIGURE-GROUND wants us to explore myth, identity, and the body.
 It proposes a softening – opening up an alternative view to the ideologies of Silicon Valley.
-Virtual space is inhabited with queer bodies; the boundaries of technology and the body are blurred, as are the lines between author, image, and algorithm.
+Queer bodies inhabit virtual space; the boundaries of technology and the body are blurred, as are the lines between author, image, and algorithm.
 The artists unapologetically disrupt normative cultural production, demonstrating what it means to inhabit this infinitely malleable world.

 Opening on 18 January 2019, RE-FIGURE-GROUND will feature works by Morehshin Allahyari, LaTurbo Avedon, Snow Yunxue Fu, Carla Gannis, Claudia Hart, Lorna Mills, Eva Papamargariti, Pussykrew, Sabrina Ratté, Amina Ros and Alan Warburton.
 The exhibition will run until 16 March 2019.